A Smart C-MAC STP 2373LF OCXO

 - "Normalized interface" - allowing multiple OCXO types to be used with the same clock hardware

 At the time of writing I haven't performed any proper integration of the OCXO into a system yet.
-However, after an initial tuning the OCXO seems to be extremely stable, and seems to stay well within the 1/100th to 1/1000th of a Hz range relative to my GPSDO's.
+However, after an initial tuning the OCXO seems to be extremely stable, and seems to stay well within the 1/100 to 1/1000 Hz range relative to my GPSDO's.
 This is even the case after multiple power cycles with no re-tuning.

 This extreme stability is highly desirable, since it can allow extremely slow PLL time constants when disciplining, improving the often mediocre short and medium term stability of both radio and GNSS clocks (and especially atomic clocks).